 The Uluru Cultural Centre: Give yourself at least two hours to learn more about the Uluru-Kata Tjuta National Park and Anangu culture.
 Browse the vibrant traditional art and hire a bike to ride around Uluru.

 If you’re looking for a real conversation starter for when you return home, get yourself some mala poo paper by making a donation at the info desk.
 Yes, that’s right: this unique paper is made from the droppings of the mala wallaby – a threatened marsupial protected by the centre.

 #8.
-Uluru tours from Melbourne
+Uluru tours from Brisbane

 Uluru is a sacred destination with a rich history spanning thousands of years.
 Join a tour group or hire a private charter, to get the most out of this sunburnt land.
 The tour company plans memorable activities, while also respecting the wishes of traditional custodians (such as not climbing Uluru).